csc-training/geocomputing/README.md

 And then clone this repository there

 `git clone https://github.com/csc-training/geocomputing.git`

+If Git is not available, you can download the files also as zip-file from the `Code` drop-down menu above.

+### Git download

 ## License
 These examples are free to use under CC 4.0 BY license unless marked otherwise.